fgregg/fgregg.github.io/_posts/2024-03-30-fun-and-democracy.md

 typically authoritarian, what he calls "implicit feudalism."
-It's a really smart point, and Schneider does a good job tracing the authoritarian default of online spaces, where typically the founders of an online group gets to make all the rules for the group,
+It's a really smart point, and Schneider does a good job tracing the authoritarian default of online spaces, where typically the founders of an online group get to make all the rules for the group, indefinitely.

 I don't really buy the grander claims that the lack of democracy online is leading us to authoritarianism offline, but Schneider doesn't really put a lot